Skip to content

 In Tawazi, there 3 Classes that will be manipulated by the user:

 1. ExecNode: a wrapper around a function.
 ExecNode can be executed inside a DAG.
-ExecNode can take arguments and return values to be used as arguments in other ExecNodes.
+ExecNode can take arguments and return values to be used as arguments in another object of type ExecNode.

 Decorators are provided to create the previous classes: